Embodied Carbon Calculator

 Difficulty level: Advanced

-The Embodied Carbon Calculator provides a total amount of embodied carbon, as well as values for the products/materials from the project, throughout the construction life cycle and for the entire life cycle.
+The Embodied Carbon Calculator provides a total amount of embodied carbon, as well as reports of and views of the categories and participating products/materials from the project throughout the construction life cycle and for the entire life cycle.
 By being aware of these totals, you can reduce the carbon footprint of your construction project.

 Establish the project building area by defining the spaces in the building, and adding any extra area if needed.